dgeb/json-api/format/index.md

 ## Introduction <a href="#introduction" id="introduction" class="headerlink">¶</a>

-JSON API is a media type ([`application/vnd.api+json`](http://www.iana.org/assignments/media-types/application/vnd.api+json)) that specifies how a client should request that resources be fetched or modified and how a server should respond to those requests.
-JavaScript Object Notation (JSON) [[RFC4627](http://tools.ietf.org/html/rfc4627)] is used for the exchange of data.
+JSON API is a specification for how a client should request that resources be fetched or modified and how a server should respond to those requests.
 JSON API is designed to minimize both the number of requests and the amount of data transmitted between clients and servers.

-Many of the optional features in JSON API are aimed at furthering this goal.
+JSON API requires use of the JSON API media type ([`application/vnd.api+json`](http://www.iana.org/assignments/media-types/application/vnd.api+json)) for exchanging data.

 A JSON API server supports fetching of resources through the HTTP method GET.
 In order to support creating, updating and deleting resources, it must support use of the HTTP methods POST, PUT and DELETE, respectively.